mayasharma2110/Treat-Yourself/README.md

     * See above points.

   * As a returning user, I want to be able to register for an account, log in and log out.
-    * The site contails links for the user to register for an account, login and logout under the my account section of the navbar.
+    * The site contains links for the user to register for an account, login and logout under the my account section of the navbar.

   * As a returning user, I want the site to save my default delivery information for easier checkout in the future (if I am registered to the site and logged in).
     * A logged in user can view their default delivery details from their profile (under the my profile section of the navbar).
-Additioanlly when a logged in user goes to checkout their default details will be prepopulated.
+Additionally when a logged in user goes to checkout their default details will be prepopulated.
 If the user is not logged in when they checkout there will be a prompt for them to login or register to save these details for next time.

   * As a returning user, I want to be able to rate products I have tried to help other users find good products.
     * On the product detail page of a product this will contain links for the user to add a rating.
 If the user has already rated this product they will be shown this and be informed they can edit or delete the rating from their profile.
-If a user is not logged in they will be prompted to do so so they can add/edit a rating.
+If a user is not logged in they will be prompted to do so, so they can add/edit a rating.

   * As a returning user, I want to be able to review products I have tried to help other users find good products.
     * On the product detail page of a product this will contain links for the user to add a review.
 If the user has already reviewed this product they will be shown this and be informed they can edit or delete the review from the current page or their profile.
-If a user is not logged in they will be prompted to do so so they can add/edit a review.
+If a user is not logged in they will be prompted to do so, so they can add/edit a review.

 * Frequent User Goals